What are ciliopathies?

 Alström Syndrome is a very rare recessively inherited condition which affects the metabolism of many major organs, particularly the heart, lungs, kidneys and liver.

 Because the condition unfolds gradually from birth and the different manifestations vary from individual to individual, correct diagnosis is often delayed leading to suboptimal treatment and a failure to anticipate future developments.
-There are presently just over 700 cases known world wide and approximately 50 in the UK although the history of poor diagnosis referred to above almost certainly hides many more.
+There are presently just over 1000 cases known worldwide and approximately 100 in the UK although the history of poor diagnosis referred to above almost certainly hides many more.

 Alström Syndrome is characterised principally by a number of key conditions: